Vibe-House-LLC/memeSRC/README_COLLAGE_TEMPLATES.md

 - Snapshot builder: `buildSnapshotFromState` converts live editor state into a serializable `CollageSnapshot` (`src/types/collage.ts`).
 - Thumbnail cache: `thumbnail` stores an inline data URL; `thumbnailKey` is reserved for remote storage; `thumbnailSignature` dedupes renders.
 - Terminology gap: the runtime types still reference `CollageProject`; plan a follow-up rename to align with the Template model once API hookups land.
+- Ownership signal: new Template records will capture the caller’s Amplify `identityId` in `ownerIdentityId` to satisfy the owner auth rule alongside the admin gate.

 ## Migration Goals
 - Formalize the saved artifact as a **Template** and centralize storage in Amplify (GraphQL + S3) while keeping the UI contracts for `loadProjects`, `createProject`, `upsertProject`, and `deleteProject`.